fwouts/prmonitor/README.md

 ## What does it look like?

-Here's a quick demo of PR Monitor in action (click to open):
+Here's a quick demo of PR Monitor in action:

 <p align="center">
   <a href="https://www.youtube.com/watch?v=kUtAhvPIg3Q" target="_blank">